matter-labs/zksync-era/prover/docs/03_launch.md

 ```

 WVG prepares inputs for prover, and it's a single-threaded time-consuming operation.
 You may run several instances (make
 sure to use different ports).
-One prover can be "fed" by 10 WVGs.
+The exact amount of WVGs needed to "feed" one prover depends on CPU/GPU specs, but a
+ballpark estimate (useful for local development) is 10 WVGs per prover.

 ### Prover